 Kingston, Jamaica, to Boscobel, Jamaica, lasting a little under two hours.
 I was elated as his dream to fly on an airplane had finally come true!

-My first commercial airplane flight was during the summer of 1980 on BWIA (now Caribbean Airlines (BW)), from Kingston, Jamaica (KIN) to Fort-de-France, Martinique (FDF).
+My first commercial airplane flight was during the summer of 1980 on Air Jamaica (JM) (now defunct), from Kingston, Jamaica (KIN) to Fort-de-France, Martinique (FDF) via Port-Au-Prince, Haiti (PAP).
 I spent 17 days there as a French Exchange student.
-On my way back, I stopped in Port-Au-Prince, Haiti, for two days.
+On my way back, I stopped in Port-Au-Prince, Haiti, for two days and totally enjoyed the experience.

-Today, I fly as often as I can visiting friends and family all over the world.
+Today, having flown 180 and counting airlines, I fly as often as I can visiting friends and family all over the world.
 I am a nomad and love it.
 If you see me in your travels, please do not hesitate to say hello.